OctopusDeploy/People/Engineering/Software-Engineering/L4-Lead-Software-Engineer.md

 ## 🦉 Domain expertise

-- I am a versatile developer, architect, and problem solver.
+- I am a well-rounded developer, architect and problem solver.
-- I have deep domain expertise in my team's focus area.
+- I am an expert in my team's domain.
 - I confidently tackle uncertain or risky situations with minimal upfront information and oversight.
 - I make thoughtful architectural decisions, addressing cross-cutting concerns like infrastructure, security, scalability, and maintainability.
 - I stay informed on evolving standards, platform features, and key vendor and community technologies.